Trow-Registry/trow/install/INSTALL.md

 [ManagedCertificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) if
 running on GKE), but does require a (sub)domain whose DNS can be pointed at the cluster.

-The standard install instructions are based on Kustomize (see [Scot Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).
+The standard install instructions are based on Kustomize (see [Scott Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).
 You will need to create a new overlay for your cluster, containing your domain name and any special configuration (e.g. ingress).
 The overlay will refer to other configuration files.
 By keeping all